Spaces for People

 The funding included £750,000 for the outdoor school environment with a phased implementation of measures.

-This second phase of measures will change advisory 20mph speed limits to mandatory 20mph speed limits at 88 locations and could potentially change the characteristics of the roads outside schools to encourage active travel by pupils and parents/carers.
+This second phase of measures changed advisory 20mph speed limits to mandatory 20mph speed limits at 88 locations and could potentially change the characteristics of the roads outside schools to encourage active travel by pupils and parents/carers.
 Schools not included typically have a part-time mandatory 20mph speed limit already in place with the use of electronic signs.

 20mph town centres